Spectrum Collections

 Unless the company discloses its mica mining policy, we have no way of knowing whether its mica is ethically sourced without child or forced labor.

-So I asked Spectrum Collections if their mica is ethically sourced without the use of child labor, but they never responded to any of my emails or messages.
+So I asked Spectrum if their mica is ethically sourced without the use of child labor and they responded by stating,

 I hope this article helped you to understand Spectrum Collections’ cruelty-free and vegan status and by choosing cruelty-free together, we can help end animal testing for cosmetics once and for all!